Why Nursing?

 Nursing Graduate Information

-You will receive a detailed letter and packet of information by mid to late March for May graduates and late October/November for December graduates.
-This will explain the process for application for your RN Licensure Exam and Temporary Practice Permit.
+You will receive a detailed letter and packet of information by mid to late March for May graduates and by late October/early November for December graduates.
+This will explain the process for applying for your RN licensure exam and temporary practice permit (TPP).

 This is how it works: